 Not in our gun buybacks.
 We work with range specialists from local law enforcement to inspect each weapon and ensure it's operable.
 We don't pay people for guns that don't work.
 Early buybacks held during the 90's used to have this problem, however, law enforcement quickly figured out how to fix it.

 This is an important question.
-Based on existing research of buybacks and data we've collected, the vast majority of people participating in buybacks don't intend to buy another gun.
-Because of the way buybacks are structured (and the incentives offered), a well-informed gun owner who intends to buy additional guns is not likely to participate in the buyback.
+Based on existing research of buybacks and data we've collected, the vast majority of people participating in buybacks are motivated by safety, and don't intend to buy another gun.
+Because of the way buybacks are structured (and the incentives offered), a well-informed gun owner who intends to buy additional guns could probably find more lucrative ways to sell their gun.
 We are actively collecting data from the buybacks we fund to ensure this does not change and figure out ways to further improve it.

 All of the guns turned in at buybacks we fund are destroyed.
 The specifics of how this happens are usually determined by the local law enforcement, who operates the buyback and assumes possession of the guns collected.
 Most commonly, the guns are melted down and the scrap metal is recovered.